Carl Wetzel: Playing career

 In November 1957, as an 18-year-old, Wetzel played in relief of John Henderson for the Whitby Dunlops against the reigning Olympic gold medalist Soviet national team at Maple Leaf Gardens.
 This was the first time the Russians played in Canada, and Wetzel backstopped the Dunlops to a 7–2 victory.
 The Dunlops team featured Harry Sinden, Charlie Burns, and Sid Smith.
-At the time, Wetzel was the goalie for the Hamilton Tiger Cubs of the Ontario Hockey Association and played against the Dunlops prior to the game against the Russians.
-Whitby's coach, Wren Blair, took note of Wetzel's play, and upon a knee injury suffered by Whitby goaltender John Henderson, coach Blair called upon the Wetzel to represent Canada against the Soviet Union.
+At the time, Wetzel was the goalie for the Hamilton Tiger Cubs of the Ontario Hockey Association and played against the Dunlops before the game against the Russians.
+Whitby's coach, Wren Blair, took note of Wetzel's play, and upon a knee injury suffered by Whitby goaltender John Henderson, coach Blair called upon Wetzel to represent Canada against the Soviet Union.
 It was during the season with the Tiger Cubs that Wetzel also played in the OHA all-star game against Denis DeJordy, Chico Maki, Matt Ravlich, Pat Stapleton, and John McKenzie, all of whom later played in the NHL.

 Wetzel played in the NHL during the Original Six era with the Detroit Red Wings, where he competed as the starting goalie with Roger Crozier in 1964, seeing action in two games.
-Wetzel was one of two Americans on an NHL roster during the season, and was the only American goaltender.
+Wetzel was one of two Americans on an NHL roster during the season and was the only American goaltender.
 The other American on an NHL roster for the 1964–65 season was Tommy Williams, a right winger for the Boston Bruins.
 He later won the Calder Cup, the championship of the minor American Hockey League, with the Rochester Americans in 1967.

 Wetzel finished his major league career in 1972–73 with the Minnesota Fighting Saints of the World Hockey Association after spending the previous season in the Austrian Hockey League with EC Kitzbühel.
 He would later serve as an assistant coach under Herb Brooks with the Minnesota North Stars in 1987–88.